naan0/auto-mc-aws/README.md

 # Features
 1. (TBD) auto healing - when the spot price spikes, we automatically save the world and bring up a new one in an AZ that is more stable
-2. (TBD) uses spot instances, very cheap
+2. uses spot instances, very cheap (via manual configuration in fleet)
-3. (TBD) configurable - use any instance type, region/az, etc
+3. configurable - use any instance type, region/az, etc (manually)
 4. uses docker and can be pointed at any modpack/world/config to bootstrap

 # Getting started